 In addition to enhancing motivation and inspiration, positive thinking can also help individuals manage stress more effectively.
 By focusing on positive thoughts and emotions, people can reduce their anxiety levels and create a sense of calmness and inner peace.
 This, in turn, can help individuals cope with triggers and cravings that may arise during the recovery process.

 Maintaining a good attitude extends far beyond your mental health, with benefits extending to your physical health as well.
-For example, evidence suggests that a positive attitude can strengthen your immune system response.
-And conversely, a study in the Journal of Personality and Social Psychology found that extended periods of negative thinking were associated with reduced feelings of well-being.
+For example, evidence suggests a positive attitude can strengthen your immune system response.
+Conversely, a study in the Journal of Personality and Social Psychology found that extended periods of negative thinking were associated with reduced feelings of well-being.

 Can Therapy Help With Positive Thinking?